Cricut: The Ultimate Guide for Hobbyists

 You can check if the image is ready to cut by clicking “Make it” on the top right.

-If the screen shows the design separated into mats by colors or layers, the design is ready to cut.
+If the screen shows the design separated into mats by colours or layers, the design is ready to cut.
 However, the design is not ready to cut if you see the shapes separated by color and with incorrect spacing.

 Click the “Cancel” button to return to the canvas and prepare the image for cutting.
 To maintain appropriate spacing in the image, you must “attach” the shapes.